 - A short, concise explanation of your services, displayed on the landing page

 That’s it.
 Those are the absolute basics.
 With that said, these pieces of information alone aren’t going to allow your website to service your customers in the way you’d like.
 Nor will this information draw customers in, compelling them to enlist your services or buy your products.

 In order to appeal to a larger customer base, attract the attention of the search engines, and convince customers to consider your services, your website must also include the following:

-- A business blog.
-Business blogs are critical for SEO.
+- A blog.
+Blogs are critical for SEO.
 They also demonstrate to your customer that you’re “on top” of industry trends, establishing you as a reputable authority in your field.

 Business owners make many mistakes in website design.
 To keep the design process simple, remember this one thing: this is your digital storefront.
 You don’t need your website to be complex, nor do you need it to contain every bit of information you could possibly impart to a customer.

 Your website is your link between you and your potential customers.
 The goal is to encourage them to stop in, or to pick up the phone and dial your number.
 With that in mind, here are a few components you should not include on your business website:

 - Distracting pop up ads and email capture forms (we’ll talk more in depth about this later)

 - A list of each and every service you provide, in detail.
 Just the basics will do just fine.